-The people we help are our First Nations people that are largely welfare dependent and feel excluded from the nation's financial system.
-Along with providing socially responsible banking services, we strive to educate our members by providing 'hands-on' financial and digital literacy information.
-We believe consistent and regular education and interaction with our locally based indigenous staff is the key to understanding and benefiting from modern banking technologies.
-A significant by-product of this approach is a general increase in understanding of how to use other internet and mobile based access services from mainstream banks, industry superannuation funds and government departments.
+Along with providing socially responsible banking services, we strive to educate our Members by providing 'hands-on' financial and digital literacy information.
+We believe consistent and regular education from, interaction with, our locally based Indigenous staff is the key to our Members understanding banking options.
+A significant by-product of this approach is a general increase in understanding of how to use other internet and mobile based access services from mainstream Banks, Industry Superannuation funds and Government departments.

-In delivering our services our values remain embedded in our behaviours:
+In delivering our services, our values remain embedded in our behaviours: